northeastern-rc/rc-public-documentation/docs/source/storage/general_storage.rst

 .. note::
    If you have an account on Discovery, see :ref:`discovery_storage` for details on the storage available to you specifically for use with Discovery's compute resources.
+The options listed below are not connected to Discovery.

 **NAME:** ``/research``
   - **DESCRIPTION:** This storage tier is intended to be a repository for data derived from equipment such as lab machines,